 Mary Secondary School bought a commercial building at Seremban 2 for the purpose of hostel accommodation for its students.
-Mr Lee, the owner bought the premise from Pusing-Pusing Situ Sdn.
+Mr Lee, the owner bought the premise from Pusing Sdn.
 Bhd.
 The intention of buying that building is to renovate it as a hostel for students.
 The usage of the building has changed from commercial usage to residential usage as the premise is used for hostel accommodation for the students.
-The supply of the property is an exempt supply.
+The supply of the property by Mr Lee to Mary Secondary School is an exempt supply.
 No GST is charged to the educational institution.
 The subsequent supply of accommodation by the school to the students is an education service which is also an exempt supply.